-Singles or couples looking for surrogate mothers in New York or New Jersey have two paths available to them.
+Individuals or couples looking for a surrogate in New York or New Jersey have two paths available to them.
 They may choose to find a surrogate on their own, or they can work with a matching professional.
 The path you choose is up to you, but it should be guided by the responsibilities you are prepared to take on in the surrogacy process.

 How to Find Surrogates with a Matching Program

 There are many professionals who can help you to find a surrogate.
 Most surrogacy matching programs work throughout the United States and can help you to find a surrogate in a state with favorable surrogacy laws.
-While many matching programs refer to themselves as “agencies,” they are more appropriately called “matching programs” because they are not currently regulated by the state, although that will change once the New York Child Parent Security Act goes into effect in February of 2021.
+However if you wish to pursue your surrogacy arrangement under New York law, the matching program must be licensed by the New York State Department of Health.